 Moderator: Laurian Unnevehr, U.S. Department of Agriculture

 o Panelist 1: Carol Kramer-LeBlanc, U.S. Department of Agriculture

 o Panelist 2: Emmy Simmons, U.S. Agency for International Development (ret.)

 o Panelist 3: Melinda Kimble, United Nations Foundation

 12:30 PM ADJOURN for Public Session

-Disclaimer: This website contains unedited verbatim presentations made by workshop participants and is not an official report of the National Academies.
+Disclaimer: This website contains unedited verbatim presentations made by workshop participants and is not an official report of the National Academies of Sciences, Engineering, and Medicine.
 Opinions and statements included in this material are solely those of the individual authors.
-They have not been verified as accurate, nor do they necessarily represent the views of other workshop participants, the planning committee, or the National Academies.
+They have not been verified as accurate, nor do they necessarily represent the views of other workshop participants, the planning committee, or the Academies.